eesb99/agentic_ideation_public/README.md

 ---

+## **Contributing**

+We welcome contributions!
+Please fork the repository at [https://github.com/eesb99/agentic_ideation](https://github.com/eesb99/agentic_ideation) and submit your pull requests.

+## **License**

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+## **Acknowledgments**

+- OpenRouter team for providing the API
+- DeepSeek team for providing the V3 API
+- Contributors and testers
+- Open source community

+---

 ## **Contact**

-If you have questions or need help with this project, feel free to reach out! 🚀
+If you have questions or need help with this project, feel free to reach out via [GitHub Issues](https://github.com/eesb99/agentic_ideation/issues)! 🚀

-#DeepSeekV3 #AIAtScale #AffordableAI #InnovationOnABudget
+#OpenRouter #DeepSeekV3 #AIAtScale #AffordableAI #InnovationOnABudget